franPenedo16/ZK-SNARKS-TFM/risczero/README.md

 ### Files

+- **core/**:
-- **core/**: Definitions of Rust structs for input and output data.
+  Definitions of Rust structs for input and output data.

+- **host/**: Host directory
+  - **src/**:
-- **host/**: Host-side Rust code that invokes the zkVM and generates the receipt.
+    Host-side Rust code that invokes the zkVM and generates the receipt.

+  - **stats/**:
+    Host-side Rust code that invokes the zkVM multiple times to collect memory usage metrics (PSS and RSS) and measure elapsed execution time.

+- **methods/**:
-- **methods/**: Guest-side Rust code (compiled to RISC-V) containing the circuit logic.
+  Guest-side Rust code (compiled to RISC-V) containing the circuit logic.

+- **res/**:
-- **res/**: JSON file with public and private inputs for the guest program.
+  JSON file with public and private inputs for the guest program.

+- **stats**:
+  Directory with json files with the collection of memory usage metrics (PSS and RSS) and measure elapsed execution time.

+- **Cargo.toml**:
-- **Cargo.toml**: Workspace configuration.
+  Workspace configuration.

+- **code_id.bin**:
-- **code_id.bin**: Identifier for the compiled guest code used by the host at runtime.
+  Identifier for the compiled guest code used by the host at runtime.

+- **receipt.bin**:
-- **receipt.bin**: The zk-STARK proof (“receipt”) produced by the zkVM.
+  The zk-STARK proof (“receipt”) produced by the zkVM.

+- **rust-toolchain.toml**:
-- **rust-toolchain.toml**: Specifies the Rust toolchain version used for reproducible builds.
+  Specifies the Rust toolchain version used for reproducible builds.

 ### Commands to Generate the Proof

-`cargo run --release`=> Compiles and runs the host application, which in turn compiles the guest to RISC-V, executes it in the zkVM, and writes receipt.bin (the proof) along with the code_id.bin to the project root.
+`cargo run -p host --bin normal --release`=> Compiles and runs the host application, which in turn compiles the guest to RISC-V, executes it in the zkVM, and writes receipt.bin (the proof) along with the code_id.bin to the project root.

+`cargo run -p host --bin stats --release` => Compiles and runs the host application, which in turn compiles the guest to RISC-V, executes it multiple times in the zkVM, to collect memory usage metrics (PSS and RSS) and measure elapsed execution time.